vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/069/14_atIdu_shakra.md

 +++
 Geldner takes ohate as reflexive, but I prefer a passive interpretation here.

 The second half of the verse segues into the Emuṣa myth prominent in this part of VIII.
-For disc. see publ. intro.
+For disc. see published introduction.